7 Primitives and Intersection Acceleration

 The classes described in the last chapter focus exclusively on representing geometric properties of 3D objects.
-Although the Shape class provides a convenient abstraction for geometric operations such as intersection and bounding, it doesn’t contain enough information to fully describe an object in a scene.
+Although the Shape interface provides a convenient abstraction for geometric operations such as intersection and bounding, it is not sufficiently expressive to fully describe an object in a scene.
 For example, it is necessary to bind material properties to each shape in order to specify its appearance.
-To accomplish these goals, this chapter introduces the Primitive abstract base class and provides a number of implementations.

-This chapter describes the implementation of two accelerators, one, BVHAccel, based on building a hierarchy of bounding boxes around objects in the scene, and the second, KdTreeAccel, based on adaptive recursive spatial subdivision.
+The acceleration structure, BVHAggregate, is based on building a hierarchy of bounding boxes around objects in the scene.
+The online edition of this book also includes the implementation of a second acceleration structure, KdTreeAggregate, which is based on adaptive recursive spatial subdivision.
 While many other acceleration structures have been proposed, almost all ray tracers today use one of these two.
 The “Further Reading” section at the end of this chapter has extensive references to other possibilities.
+Because construction and use of intersection acceleration structures is an integral part of GPU ray-tracing APIs, the acceleration structures in this chapter are only used on the CPU.